gisleDK/Biopythonpieces/README.md

 # Biopythonpieces
-User-friendly bioinformatical tools made using Python and R
+User-friendly bioinformatical tools made using mainly Python and R